WebOrigami/docs/src/content/cli/intro5.md

 Server running at http://localhost:5000
 ```

 If you open the indicated URL in your browser, you'll be able to browse between the two pages in the site.
-The YAML file defines a graph, and the server translates each HTTP URL into a graph traversal.
+The YAML file defines a tree, and the server translates each HTTP URL into a tree traversal.

 Press Ctrl+C to stop the server.

 ## Serve a folder

-<span class="tutorialStep"></span> You can serve any graph.
+<span class="tutorialStep"></span> You can serve any tree.
 To serve the current folder:

 ```console
 $ ori @serve .